Total Risk Management Pty Limited, Privacy Policy

 TRM will use or disclose personal information (other than sensitive information) for the purpose of direct marketing only as permitted by the Privacy Principles.
 This direct marketing will generally be information members would reasonably expect to receive about products, services and benefits available to current and former members of the Fund.,

-Members can elect by simple means, not to receive further direct marketing information from TRM.
+Members can elect by simple means, not to receive further direct marketing information from TRM by contacting us.

 Overseas Disclosure of Personal Information